Sex Offenses

 • Sexual Assault of a Child (Texas Penal Code §22.011): Sexual assault of a child involves any sexual activity with a person under 17 years of age.
 The crime is classified as a first-degree felony punishable by five to 99 years in prison or life and up to $10,000 in fines.

-• Aggravated Sexual Assault of a Child (Texas Penal Code §22.021): Sexual assault of a child occurs when the offender knows the person is fourteen ears old or younger and intentionally has sexual contact with that person.
+• Aggravated Sexual Assault of a Child (Texas Penal Code §22.021): Sexual assault of a child occurs when the offender knows the person is fourteen years old or younger and intentionally has sexual contact with that person.
 Sexual contact can involve penetration or contact with sex organs or the mouth.
 Sexual assault of a child is a first-degree felony punishable by five to 99 years in prison or life and up to $10,000 in fines

 • Continuous Sexual Abuse of a Child (Texas Penal Code §21.01): A person can be charged with continuous sexual abuse if he or she, being at least 17 years old, commits two or more acts of sexual abuse with a victim who is younger than 14 over a 30-day period.
 The crime is a first-degree felony, punishable by a minimum prison sentence of 25 years in prison.
 However, the maximum sentence for the crime is actually 99 years or life in prison.

-• Sexual Performance of a Child (Texas Penal Code Section §43.25): A person commits sexual performance by a child if, knowing the character and content thereof, employs, authorizes, or induces a child in sexual conduct or a sexual performance.
+• Sexual Performance by a Child (Texas Penal Code Section §43.25): A person commits sexual performance by a child if, knowing the character and content thereof, employs, authorizes, or induces a child in sexual conduct or a sexual performance.
 In addition, a parent or legal guardian/custodian of a child commits the offense if they consent to the participation by the child in a sexual performance.
 A child is defined as a person under the age of 18 years old.

 • Employment Harmful to Minors (Texas Penal Code Section §43.251): According to the statute, it is illegal to employ or induce a child to work at a sexually-oriented commercial activity business or permit, request, or require that the child be nude or topless.
 Typically, the crime is a second degree felony.